mautic/developer-documentation-new/docs/marketplace/listing.rst

 ===================================
-Listing a plugin in the Marketplace
+Listing a Plugin in the Marketplace
 ===================================

 .. note::
-    Do you already have a plugin that you developed for previous versions of Mautic?
-Please see the :ref:`Updating existing plugins for usage with the Marketplace` section below.
+    Do you already have a Plugin that you developed for previous versions of Mautic?
+Please see the :ref:`Updating existing Plugins for usage with the Marketplace` section below.

-Preparing your plugin for the Marketplace
+Preparing your Plugin for the Marketplace
 =========================================

 .. warning::
-    It is critical that you follow the steps below carefully.
-Things like typos in the bundle name can crash Mautic and require users to issue some CLI commands to get back into a working state.
+    It's critical that you follow the steps below carefully.
+Things like typos in the bundle name can crash Mautic and require users to issue some command line commands to get back into a working state.

-When you have created a plugin, there's a few requirements to check if it's ready to be listed in the Mautic Marketplace.
+When you create a Plugin, there's a few requirements to verify before it can be listed in the Mautic Marketplace.

 Step 1: checking your composer.json file
 ----------------------------------------

 The first important step is to check whether your ``composer.json`` file has all the required information in it.

-Here is an example composer.json file:
+Here's an example composer.json file:

 .. code-block:: json